MobiMedia/fury/README.md

 ```

 This request will set the cookie named `cookie` with `value1` and take a screenshot from `https://google.com` with dimensions of 800px x 800px.
-The `POST` will fail if the page doesn't respond after 60 Seconds.
+The `POST` will fail if the page doesn't respond after 60 seconds.

 ---